Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Numerical experiments

-By varying the combinations of (i) data generation parameters $(p, \Tr[\Sigma], c_1, c_2, N, \xi, k)$, (ii) the generating distribution of the main body data, and (iii) the outlier configurations (unclustered outliers or clustered outliers), the performance of SCM, TME, LNSMI, SSCM, $I_p$, and the proposed Tyler-type method is evaluated under each condition.
-The performance of each estimator is assessed using the RMSE computed over 1000 trials for each setting.
-In addition, the shrinkage coefficient of LNSMI is determined based on Theorem 2 in \cite{CWH11}.
+The performance of SCM, TME, LNSMI, SSCM, $I_p$, and the proposed Tyler type estimator is evaluated under each condition by varying \begin{itemize} \item[(i)] data generation parameters $(p, \mathrm{Tr}[\Sigma], c_1, c_2, N, \xi, k)$, \item[(ii)] the generating distribution of the main body data, \item[(iii)] the outlier configurations (unclustered outliers or clustered outliers). \end{itemize} The performance of each estimator is assessed using the RMSE computed over 1000 trials for each setting.
+In addition, the shrinkage coefficient of LNSMI is determined based on Theorem~2 in \cite{CWH11}.

 First, Subsection~\ref{sec:simr1} examines how the estimation error changes with varying dimensions of the random vector.
 These results demonstrate that TME and LNSMI fail to perform properly under certain conditions.
 Next, Subsection~\ref{simuresult2} examines how the estimation error changes when the shrinkage coefficient $\alpha$ is varied.
-This analysis reveals the behavior of LNSMI and the proposed Tyler-type estimator as estimators, regardless of whether the shrinkage coefficient is successfully computed.
+This analysis reveals the behavior of LNSMI and the proposed Tyler type estimator, regardless of whether the shrinkage coefficient is successfully computed.
 In this analysis, we examine the effect of the shrinkage coefficient on the estimator.